Tyous69/Morth/README.md

 ![alt text](public/assets/MorthLogo.png)

-# Morth - Morse Code Learning Platform
+# Morth - Morse Code Training Platform

 Morth (a blend of "Morse" and "Moth") is a web-based application built with TypeScript that helps you practice Morse code through training modules.